dromorobo/MSX-wifi/README.md

 WHAT YOU NEED - Software for MSX
 - Fossil driver from Erik Maas (See: https://hansotten.file-hunter.com/software/)
 - Turbo Pascal 3.0 (See: http://pascal.hansotten.com/delphi/turbo-pascal-on-cpm-msx-dos-and-ms-dos/)
-- any MSX terminal program that recognizes the interface you use (e.g. ERIX)
+- Any MSX terminal program that recognizes the interface you use, for example
+  - ERIX
+  - MODRS
+  - If you have RS232 BASIC for your interface: _COMTERM, or
+  - ESP.COM - in this repository - is a very simple Terminal Program, written in Pascal

 WHAT YOU NEED - Software for PC/Mac
 - NodeMCU flasher, or pyflasher to flash the firmware on the ESP